Santa Rosa Hit-And-Run Accident Lawyers

 Initiating A Lawsuit

 Most cases are resolved out of courtrooms, but we will not hesitate to bring your case to court if necessary.
-Our competent hit-and-run accident attorneys are ready to represent your case in a trial if we cannot reach an agreement.
+Our hit-and-run accident attorneys can represent your case in court if we are unable to reach a settlement agreement.

 Our client was a loyal rideshare driver involved in a hit-and-run.
 The at-fault driver struck our client and fled the scene.
 After years of litigating in Arbitration for the Underinsured Motorist policy, our co-counselor Kevin Levian set up the case perfectly for an arbitration trial.
 Ultimately, the case was resolved for the maximum policy limits one week before the arbitration.– BRIAN BEECHER